-You could go a bit fancy and add this cool metal rings on the top, but I was so eager to start that didn't want to wait for one to arrive.
+You could go a bit fancy and add these cool metal rings on the top, but I was so eager to start that didn't want to wait for one to arrive.
 Talking about patience here, haha

 To make this simple macrame plant hanger you need to know only 2 types of knots.
 The first one is a loop knot, the other one is familiar since last time, the square knot.
 And also you'd make a half square knot, which makes this cute little wave, but it's technically just an unfinished square knot.